WhoCraft/TARDIS-Refined-Wiki/Writerside/topics/The-Landing-Pad.md

 # The Landing Pad

 The landing pad acts as a summoner for any TARDIS **with the Landing Pad upgrade**.
-Interact with a bound TARDIS key to call the TARDIS.
+Interact with an attuned TARDIS key to call the TARDIS.

 There are certain conditions in which a TARDIS ***will not*** come.
 : * When the TARDIS does not have the landing pad upgrade unlocked.